nanos-world/docs/docs/assets-modding/creating-assets/importing-assets.md

 After finding the Cooked folder with your assets, we will manually copy it as it will become our [Asset Pack](/core-concepts/assets.mdx).

-So just copy the folder into your `Server/Assets/` and create a `Assets.toml` inside of it.
+Then just copy the folder into your server's `Assets/` directory and create a file named `Assets.toml` inside of it.
 Please refer to [Assets Pack Configuration](/core-concepts/assets.mdx#assets-pack-configuration) which you can copy and paste a new version of the file.

 After copied, rename your Asset Pack folder to a `kebab-case` as it's a mandatory standard for nanos world Assets & Packages names.